KSP-RO/RealismOverhaul/RealismOverhaul/Readme_RO.txt

 A: First, go through these basic FAQ and see if your answer is there.
 If it is, great, problem solved.
 If not, follow the prescribed basic troubleshooting steps following the FAQ.
 If that doesn't fix it, THEN post your issue, following the directions for your post, otherwise be prepared to be chastised.

 Q: My engines don't throttle!
 How can I fix this?
 A: You don't, and we won't.
 It's working as designed.
-In real life, 99% of rocket engines don't throttle at all.
+In real life, a majority of rocket engines don't throttle at all.
 A few throttle down to about 60-70% (like the SSME) to lower crew G forces on launch and to limit stress on the stack (especially at Max Q).
 Only a tiny, tiny few actually "deeply" throttle--basically just engines designed for landers.
 The Lunar Module Descent Engine is the largest deeply-throttling engine in RO right now, and will throttle down to about 12%.
 As more and more engines are added, your options will increase, but again, there aren't many engines that do throttle.
 Such is life.
 Welcome to Realism Overhaul.

+Q: What happened to nodes to hide the tank bloat on engines?
+Are you going to add them back?
+A: They were removed.
+Not planning on it.

 Q: This mod is unbalanced.
 Sizes, thrust, mass, Isp, etc just don't make sense.
 Part A is 2x bigger, 1/10 the thrust and 33% better Isp than part B. This has to be wrong, when will it be fixed?
 A: Well...it's not wrong.
 Seriously.
 It's not.
 Remember how I told you you needed unlearn or forget everything you have learned.
 This is just one of many examples.
 KSP teaches you bad things about rocket engines.
 What matters for a rocket engine's thrust is its *throat* diameter, not its nozzle exit diameter.
 The expansion ratio (exit:throat) varies greatly between different rocket engines, dependent on the altitude at which they are designed to operate.
 A rocket nozzle is designed to expand the exhaust gas to ambient pressure.
 At sea level, that's 101.325 kPa.
 In vacuum...that's 0.
 Compare the XLR11 with the RL-10, for example.
 There are dozens/hundreds/thousands of documents out there describing the ins and outs of rocket design.
 Those are now what you need to know (if you want to learn).
 "Well, this is how it is/how I did it in [stock] KSP before." isn't the right answer, and almost every time is going to be flat out wrong.
 Trust us.
 What you see in Realism Overhaul is how it's supposed to be.